Himachal factory fire: Death toll rises to 5, efforts to control blaze underway | Law-Order

 Following the clearance, a team of forensic experts will conduct spot inspection and collect necessary evidence.
 Given the complex nature of the fire, the DGP has requested the state government for assistance from the Central Forensic Science Team of the Government of India.

-Chief Minister Sukhvinder Singh Sukhu could not undertake a proposed visit to the site of the fire as his chopper could not take off due to inclement weather.
+Chief Minister Sukhvinder Singh Sukhu could not undertake a proposed visit to the site of the fire as his helicopter could not take off due to inclement weather.

+He expressed grief over the deaths in a devastating fire and directed the district administration to conduct an inquiry into it and to provide all possible assistance to the affected families.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)